Vortex4047/Vortex4047/README.md

 # 💫 About Me:
-Got it 👍 Thanks for clarifying, Kritik!
-Here’s a **longer GitHub bio draft** for your profile `Vortex4047`, based on what you’ve worked on and what you’re exploring:

----

 ## 👋 Hey, I’m Kritik (@Vortex4047)

 🚀 **Aspiring Developer | Python & AI Enthusiast | Creative Builder**